tum-pbs/pbdl-book/physgrad.md

 The physical gradient instead allows us to more accurately backpropagate through nonlinear functions, provided that we have access to good inverse functions.

 Before moving on to including PGs in NN training processes, the next example will illustrate the differences between these approaches with a practical example.

-**TODO, sometime, integrate comments below?**

-Old Note:
-The inverse function to a simulator is typically the time-reversed physical process.
-In some cases, simply inverting the time axis of the forward simulator, $t \rightarrow -t$, can yield an adequate global inverse simulator.
-%
-In cases where this straightforward approach does not work, e.g. because the simulator destroys information in practice, one can usually formulate local inverse functions that solve these problems.

-???
-We then consider settings involving neural networks interacting with the simulation and show how GD can be combined with the PG pipeline for network training.
-???